twanlass/README/README.md

 ### In what medium (Slack, email, in person, etc.) do you prefer to receive feedback?
 In person > Zoom > Phone > Slack > Email.

-### When do you prefer to receive feedback?
-(Routine like in 1:1s, or as-it-happens)
+### When do you prefer to receive feedback? (routine like in 1:1s, or as-it-happens)
 As it happens.
 Please don’t wait to bring it up if you can help it.
 A quick Zoom or Slack message is much preferred to waiting until the next time we meet.
 It will help me internalize the feedback and focus on the specific action (or inaction) at hand.

 ### How do you prefer to receive praise?
 (Public or private)